 For every 3 cups of sugar, add 1 teaspoon of flavoring oil and then mix until it is all uniformly the same color.
 Feel free to add in food coloring after as well (but make a test batch first before adding food coloring).
 You could speed things up by using a small food processor or blender to mix up the ingredients.

-Forming your own floss sugar can be fun and exciting.
-However, you will find that you have a higher chance of the machine “gumming” up and getting too sticky to continue producing cotton candy.
+Sometimes, you’ll experience the machine “gumming” up and getting too sticky to continue producing cotton candy.
 This happens when you add too much flavoring or dye.